presseverykey/everykey-tutorial/lesson1/OSX.md

 a micro-USB cable.
 You need to reset the Anykey in order to make it show up as a "USB-Stick" in the Finder.
 To do this, hold down the PROGRAM button, press the RESET button and release the PROGRAM button.
-The LED should now glow softly and you will see a driver called `CRP DISABLED` in the Finder.
+The LED should now glow softly and you will see a drive called `CRP DISABLED` in the Finder.

 ![](https://raw.github.com/anykey0xde/tutorial/master/img/reset_prg_buttons.png)